madiver/dasVSide/README.md

-# DAS Hotkey Tools (Phase 1)
+# DAS Hotkey Tools (Phase 5)

-Phase 1 delivers the first usable workflow for DAS Hotkey Tools.
-The extension generates a Hotkey.htk file from VS Code using literal templates and strict format validation.
+Phase 5 delivers the core compiler workflow for DAS Hotkey Tools.
+The extension compiles `keymap.yaml` and `.das` scripts into a single deterministic `Hotkey.htk` file. `Hotkey.htk` is treated as a compiled artifact and is only written by the build command (with overwrite confirmation).

 ## Development (Extension Host)